-We are a European funding programme that encourages cooperation in central Europe.
-With 246m EUR co-financing, we support partners to work together beyond borders to improve cities and regions in Austria, Croatia, Czech Republic, Germany, Hungary, Italy, Poland, Slovakia and Slovenia.
+We are an EU cohesion policy programme that encourages cooperation beyond borders.
+With a budget of 246m EUR we support public and private organisations to work together across central Europe.
+Jointly they improve cities and regions in Austria, Croatia, Czech Republic, Germany, Hungary, Italy, Poland, Slovakia and Slovenia.

 An experimental call for proposals will be launched in spring 2019 to capitalise on promising results of the currently funded 85 projects.
 The programme countries agreed on 2 October that the remaining ERDF funds should help to further roll out existing project results.

 In the study "Socio-economic challenges, potentials and impacts of transnational cooperation in central Europe", a group of economists from the think tank wiiw has analysed contributions of Interreg CENTRAL EUROPE to cohesion in central Europe.